Coaching in Leadership and Healthcare 2015

 MD, Ph.D., is Professor of Neurology and an Associate Dean for Clinical and Translational Research at Harvard Medical School.
 His track: Promoting Brain Health: Characterizing and Guiding the Changing Brain Across the Lifespan, showed how new insights and developments in neuroscience suggests interventions to maintain cognitive function across the lifespan minimizing the risk of neurodegenerative disorders and dementia.

 I later met with him and shared my breakthrough findings on the BPC Method.

-Throughout the Harvard Coaching Conference, I was able to hear scientifically what I have been studying and experiencing live.
+Throughout the Harvard Leadership Coaching Conference in Boston, I was able to hear scientifically what I have been studying and experiencing live.
 In countries like India, Japan, Singapur, Hong Kong, and other eastern countries for over 30 years.
 Through new kinds of brain fit techniques, the body can achieve wellness and overall health.

 Coaches from various fields including business and healthcare were present at this Conference organized by Harvard Medical School.
 From as far away as Asia, South America, Australia, and Europe were able to witness evidence-based coaching practices.

 We are living in a golden era.
 One where the brain will be the key to mastering our health.

 Research on Brain performance is providing us with stunning examples of untapped potential brilliantly coming to life @RudyTanzi with @bindupowercoach #CoachConf2015